 top of page

 We used to be just one photographer.
 And then two.
-And now we are a team of six — walking our clients through the entire creative process of executing a brand shoot.
+Now we are a team of 8 and a successful Photography Agency in San Diego — walking our clients through the entire creative process of executing a brand shoot.

 We’ve done everything from 20-minute family photo sessions to multiple-day commercial shoots.
 During that time we’ve learned a lot about our client’s needs and the different types of shoots that are possible.

 Our clients frequently reach out to us not completely sure about what it is they need and how to capture it.
-There are also clients that are laser focused and our role is simply to snap the pictures.
+Some clients are laser-focused and our role is simply to execute their vision.
+You need to know how to pick the right photographer.

 Whatever it is you’re looking to do with your brand, it’s important to pick the right photographer and/or team to work with — and know the difference between what an individual photographer versus a production company brings to the table.
 Don’t worry, we’re here to walk you through it.

-• When working with a sole photographer, he/she will show up and shoot.
+• When working with a sole photographer, they will show up and shoot.

 • Some prep work will be done in terms of pulling visual inspiration and coordinating schedules

-• Your chosen photographer will have a really nice camera but probably not a ton of additional equipment for lighting, styling, set decoration and wardrobe.
-You will have to be heavily responsible for creating the vision of your brand and acquiring the right styling to make it real..
+• Your chosen photographer will have a nice camera but probably not a ton of additional equipment for lighting, styling, set decoration and wardrobe.
+You will have to be heavily responsible for creating the vision of your brand and acquiring the right styling to make it real.

 • The photographer will likely have to shoot at your location or a location you have access to.
 Specialized locations or studio sets garner additional charges.